traehflow/moneytransf/README.md

 For this implementation, merchant's username is his mail and is used to register into the merchants table.
 Endpoints are accessible from the swagger interface which can be accessed by http://localhost:8080/swagger-ui.html Also login UI is provided by swagger.
 Opening it will ask first for credentials.

+# User interface

+I've added user interface.
+After starting the app, http://localhost:8080/login.html is the login page.
+After logging, depending on the user type, user is redirected to admin or transactions page,